-Resident's Responsibilities for hosting a guest
+Resident's Responsibilities for Hosting a Guest

-Host residents are responsible for the behavior of their guest(s) at all times.
+Host Resident are responsible for the behavior of their guest(s) at all times.
+A host should be with their guests at all times while in their building.
 A host's roommate has the right to free access and privacy of their room.
 Therefore, the host must carefully discuss visitation with their roommate(s), so that everyone has a clear understanding of preferences, expectations, rights and need for privacy.

-Visitation on campus and in the residence halls is considered a privilege and not a right and may be restricted or revoked for groups or individuals if deemed appropriate by the Office of Residential Life or Office of Student Conduct.
-Violations of the Visitation Policy will likely result in suspension of visitation privileges for a specified period, among other possible disciplinary actions; subsequent violations may result in longer restrictions of visitation privileges or suspension from the residence halls.

-Hosts are allowed no more than 2 visitors at any given time.
+- Visitation on campus and in the residence halls is considered a privilege and not a right and may be restricted or revoked for groups or individuals if deemed appropriate by the Office of Residential Life or Office of Student Conduct.
+Violations of the Visitation Policy will likely result in suspension of visitation privileges for a specified period, among other possible disciplinary actions; subsequent violations may result in longer restrictions of visitation privileges or suspension from the residence halls. - Hosts are allowed no more than 2 visitors at any given time.
 High volume of guests in the building can result in the limiting of guests allowed entrance into the building at the discretion of building staff and/or University Police.